Start Here, Go Anywhere!

 Cross-register for the classes you need

-Cincinnati State is a member of the Greater Cincinnati Consortium of Colleges and Universities (GCCCU), comprised of 17 higher education institutions located in Greater Cincinnati.
+Cincinnati State is a member of the Greater Cincinnati Collegiate Connection (GC3), formerly Greater Cincinnati Consortium of Colleges and Universities, comprised of 18 higher education institutions located in Greater Cincinnati.

-Through this consortium, Cincinnati State students can cross-register at other GCCCU institutions for classes not offered at Cincinnati State.
+Through this consortium, Cincinnati State students can cross-register at other GC3 institutions for classes not offered at Cincinnati State.

-For more information on how to use GCCCU resources, talk to an academic advisor.
+For more information on how to use GC3 resources, talk to an academic advisor.

 Transferring to Cincinnati State